metiago/metiago.github.io/content/posts/solid-open-close-responsibility.md

 draft = false
 +++

-`Open Closed Principle` is the second principle of `SOLID`.
+This pattern says (classes or modules) should be open for extension, but closed for modification.

-This pattern says (classes, modules, etc) should be open for extension, but closed for modification.
 Once we have written the class and tested it, it should not be modified again and again but it should be open for extension.

 `ReportService.java`